img

 On July 11, our security engineers deleted this javascript code, ensuring that everyone—including those who had previously been impacted—would not experience this problem going forward."

-Adding to the above statement, Garena mentioned that, “We give security issues the highest attention and deeply regret this event and the difficulty it has caused you”.
+In adding to this statement, Garena also said, “We give security issues the highest attention and deeply regret this event and the difficulty it has caused you.”

 Trade Bitcoin and 200+ other coins with 0 fees* on Zelta.io.